Instant Pot Salmon Recipe

 🔔 Why You Should Make This

-- No Fuss & Simple.
+- Simple & No Fuss.
 Compared to pan-seared salmon, you don’t need to use a thermometer to check if it’s done, or have to watch over it while it’s cooking.
-With a pressure cooker, it’s a hands-off experience, which is great for beginners learning to cook seafood.
+A pressure cooker is a hands-off experience, which is great for beginners learning to cook seafood.
 This is a basic formula that anyone can follow.

 - Perfectly Cooked Every Time.
 One of my favorite aspects of using a pressure cooker is its consistency and predictability, which can’t be said for other cooking methods that require more trial-and-error.
 The salmon comes out perfectly cooked every time.